Cyclamen cyprium

-Cyclamen cyprium (Cyprus cyclamen) is a perennial growing from a tuber, native to woodland at 300–1200 m elevation in the mountains of Cyprus.
+Cyclamen cyprium (Cyprus cyclamen) is a species of flowering plant in the family Primulaceae.
+It is a perennial growing from a tuber, native to woodland at 300–1200 m elevation in the mountains of Cyprus.
 It is the national flower.
 Cyclamen persicum and Cyclamen graecum are also found on Cyprus, but are not endemic.

 Description

 Leaves are heart-shaped with coarsely toothed edges, green variegated with blotches of silver above and purple beneath.

 Flowers bloom in autumn to winter, and have 5 upswept petals, white to pale pink with a magenta blotch near the nose.
 The bases of the petals curve outwards into auricles.

 After pollination, flower stems curl, and seeds are borne in round pods, opening by 5 flaps when mature.

 Cyclamen ×wellensiekii Iets. is a hybrid obtained in 1969 in the Netherlands between this species and Cyclamen libanoticum – another species of sub-genus Gyrophoebe.
 This fertile hybrid has pink flowers from November until March.